-The intricate relationship between our clothing and emotional states goes way beyond mere aesthetics.
-Whether it’s a sharp suit exuding confidence to cozy sweatpants promoting comfort, our wardrobe choices can greatly influence how we feel, behave, and are perceived in various situations.
+The relationship between our clothing and emotional states goes way beyond mere aesthetics.
+Whether it’s a sharp suit exuding confidence to cozy sweatpants for comfort, our wardrobe choices can greatly influence how we feel, behave, and are perceived in various situations.

 Fashion's Influence on Teenagers